-- 11. Number of Budget sets of a consumer are - (a) Unlimited, but within budget line - (b) Limited, depends upon the Income of consumer - (c) Limited, depends upon price of commodities
+- 47. Number of Budget sets of a consumer are - (a) Unlimited, but within budget line - (b) Limited, depends upon the Income of consumer - (c) Limited, depends upon price of commodities

-- (d) Limited, depends upon price and income of consumer. - 12.
-Which of the following is not a characteristic of indifference curve - (a) Indifference Curve is convex to the origin - (b) Higher Indifference Curve indicates higher level of satisfaction - (c) Indifference Curve do not intersect each other - (d) Indifference Curve is concave to the origin - 13.
-Which of the following is not a determinants of individual demand function - (a) Distribution of Income - (b) Price - (c) Income of Consumer - (d) Taste and preferences - 14.
-A consumer demands more quantity of a commodity when price decreases because - (a) Total utility increases and become more than the price - (b) Marginal utility becomes more than price - (c) Marginal utility of money increases with decrease in the price - (d) Marginal utility decreases with decrease in price - 15.
-Demand curve shifts rightward in case of - (a) Decrease in price of the commodity - (b) Decrease in the price of substitute good. - (c) Increase in the price of complementary good. - (d) Increase in the number of buyers - 16.
+- (d) Limited, depends upon price and income of consumer. - 48.
+Which of the following is not a characteristic of indifference curve - (a) Indifference Curve is convex to the origin - (b) Higher Indifference Curve indicates higher level of satisfaction - (c) Indifference Curve do not intersect each other - (d) Indifference Curve is concave to the origin - 49.
+Which of the following is not a determinants of individual demand function - (a) Distribution of Income - (b) Price - (c) Income of Consumer - (d) Taste and preferences - 50.
+A consumer demands more quantity of a commodity when price decreases because - (a) Total utility increases and become more than the price - (b) Marginal utility becomes more than price - (c) Marginal utility of money increases with decrease in the price - (d) Marginal utility decreases with decrease in price - 51.
+Demand curve shifts rightward in case of - (a) Decrease in price of the commodity - (b) Decrease in the price of substitute good. - (c) Increase in the price of complementary good. - (d) Increase in the number of buyers - 52.
 Price elasticity of demand of a commodity is 2.5.
 Price of commodity increased by 20 percent.
-What will be the change in quantity demanded? - (a) Decrease by 50 units - (b) Increase by 50 units - (c) Decrease by 8 percent
+What will be the change in quantity demanded? - (a) Decrease by 50 units - (b) Increase by 50 units

+- (c) Decrease by 8 percent

 - (d) decrease by 50 percent

-- 17. A consumer has monotonic preferences, find the most preferred bundle by him
+- 53. A consumer has monotonic preferences, find the most preferred bundle by him

 - (a) 4 units of X good and 6 units of Y good

 - (b) 6 units of X good and 5 units of Y good

 - (c) 6 units of X good and 6 units of Y good

 - (d) 4 units of X good and 5 units of Y good

-- 18. What is the maximum number of Indifference curves of a consumer?
+- 54. What is the maximum number of Indifference curves of a consumer?

 - (a) Unlimited numbers of Indifference curves

 - (b) Upto his maximum satisfaction level

 - (c) Depends upon his Budget line

 - (d) Equal to various bundles of budget sets.

-- 19. Slope of the demand curve is zero, its elasticity of demand is
+- 55. Slope of the demand curve is zero, its elasticity of demand is

 - (a) Elasticity of demand is zero

 - (b) Elasticity of demand is inelastic

 - (c) Elasticity of demand is infinity

 - (d) Elasticity of demand is elastic

-- 20. Which of these is not a factor effecting elasticity of demand
+- 56. Which of these is not a factor effecting elasticity of demand

 - (a) Nature of goods

 - (b) Number of uses of the commodity

 - (c) Availability of substitute goods

 - (d) Quantity of the commodity demanded

-- 21. What is the value of total utility at the point of satiety:
+- 57. What is the value of total utility at the point of satiety:

 - (a) Maximum

 - (b) Minimumc

 - (c) Zero

 - (d) Negative

-22. When the value of total utility is maximum what is the value of ginal utility?
+- 58. When the value of total utility is maximum what is the value of marginal utility?

-(a) Maximum
+- (a) Maximum

-(b) Minimum
+- (b) Minimum

-(c) Zero
+- (c) Zero

-(d) Negative
+- (d) Negative

-23. What is the value of marginal utility at the point of satiety:
+- 59. What is the value of marginal utility at the point of satiety:

-(a) Maximum
+- (a) Maximum

-(b) Minimum
+- (b) Minimum

-(c) Zero
+- (c) Zero

-(d) Negative
+- (d) Negative

-24. en total utility increases at diminishing rate, what happens to ginal utility?
+- 60. When total utility increases at diminishing rate, what happens to marginal utility?

-(a) It increase
+- (a) It increase

-(b) It decreases
+- (b) It decreases

-(c) It becomes Zero
+- (c) It becomes Zero

-(d) It becomes Negative
+- (d) It becomes Negative

-25. When en total utility decreases , what happens to marginal utility?
+- 61. When total utility decreases, what happens to marginal utility?

-(a) It increases
+- (a) It increases

-(b) It decreases(c)
+- (b) It decreases(c)

-(c) It becomes zero
+- (c) It becomes zero

-(d) It becomes negative
+- (d) It becomes negative

-26. If the consumption of an additional unit of a commodity causes no change in total utility, then the resultant marginal utility is :
+- 62. If the consumption of an additional unit of a commodity causes no change in total utility, then the resultant marginal utility is :

-(a) Zero
+- (a) Zero

-(b) Constant
+- (b) Constant